fvilmos/gesture_detector/README.md

 </h1>
 </table>

 After createing a sufficiently big database ~100 pictures / class, the SVM training can start.
-Will take only a few secounds and an xml file will be saved which holds everrything needed for further detections.
+Will take only a few secounds and a xml file will be saved which holds everrything needed for further detections.

 ## Usage